 Highly recommended to follow to make sure you don't get caught unaware in the vortex which is a Google algorithm update ;-)

-SEW is another of the main SEO and search engine focused sites which is essential to keep abreast of changes which have to do with search engines.
+SEW is another of the main SEO and search engine focused sites which is essential to keep abreast of changes that have to do with search engines.

 I'm not particularly fond of black hat SEO techniques.